S3L-ShanghaiTech/DeJITLeak/README.md

 ## Troubleshooting

-1. If you encounter an error like `/bin/javah: not found` installing Joana, please run `sudo update-alternatives --config javah` and select a `javah` executable.
+1. If you encounter an error like `/bin/javah: not found` installing Joana, please run `sudo update-alternatives --install /usr/bin/javah javah <path to javah> 1`.

 2. `Command 'gdown' not found`.
 This may occur if the path to `gdown` is not in your `PATH` environment variable.
 You can fix this by running `export PATH=$PATH:~/.local/bin` or adding this line to your `~/.bashrc` file.
 You can also downloaded the file directly using a browser instead of `gdown`.